RahulSinghRaj/tele-shilling-bot-test/README.md

 3-1.
 If you want to save it and use again,
 Click 'Copy to Drive' at the top menu.

+3-2.
+When copy to drive worked, save the url for the future use.
+### You can also access this url by mobile phone

 4. Fill all the infos in the web page